AnyChart/docs.anychart.com/Stock_Charts/Scroller.md

 Scroller is a complex component, which consists of the several configurable parts: Scroller itself, thumbnail series in its background (optional) and thumbs.
 Actually, it looks almost like a thumbnail chart which has a couple of managing tools.

-Scroller in AnyStock charts is much alike basic Scroller, which you can find information about [here](../Common_Settings/Scroller).
-In this article we will mostly focus on those features that differ the AnyStock Scroller from the Basic one.
+Scroller in AnyStock charts is much alike basic Scroller (read about it in the [Scroller](../Common_Settings/Scroller) article).
+This article mostly considers those features that differ the AnyStock Scroller from the Basic one.

 ## Enable

-We use standard {api:anychart.core.ui.Scroller#enabled}enabled(){api} method to switch the scroller on and off.
-While the scroller is enabled by default, you can always switch it off by setting "false" to this method:
+Use standard {api:anychart.core.ui.Scroller#enabled}enabled(){api} method to switch the scroller on and off.
+While the scroller is enabled by default, it is always possible to switch it off by setting "false" to this method:

 ```
 // turn it off